 I have to thank him.
 Publicly.
 Effusively (expressing feelings of gratitude, pleasure, or approval in an unrestrained or heartfelt manner).

-So my Muslim friends, even if you don’t agree with my position about the death of Jesus on that day 2,000 years ago, would you bear with me?Would you allow me to express my love for Jesus here?
+So my Muslim friends, even if you don’t agree with my position about the death of Isa – Jesus – on that day 2,000 years ago, would you bear with me?Would you allow me to express my love for him here?

 A PUBLIC THANK YOU TO MY SAVIOR – JESUS: YOU DIDN’T HAVE TO. . .BUT YOU DID

 * You didn’t have to leave your place with God in heaven and all the glory you had there. . .but you did.
 (John 1:1-4; John 1:14)